Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/deployment-entra.md

 azd up
 ```

-`azd up` will prompt for any values not already set (subscription, location, `IdpType`, `TenantId`, etc.).
+`azd up` will prompt for subscription, `AZURE_LOCATION`, and `IdpType` if they are not already set.
 The deployment provisions the resource group, FHIR Service, Function App, Key Vault, and supporting resources, then deploys the gateway code from `src/SMARTCustomOperations.AzureAuth/`.

 When deployment completes, `azd` writes outputs to `.azure/<env-name>/.env`, including: